broadinstitute/warp/pipelines/broad/arrays/single_sample/Arrays.changelog.md

 2022-03-14 (Date of Last Commit)

 * Update base image for picard-private docker image
+* Add gsutil to PATH in picard-private docker image

 # 2.6.6
 2022-02-025 (Date of Last Commit)